fpereiro/gotoB/readme.md

 We create `output`, a string that will contain the output of a function.

-We initialize `output` to the code needed to invoke `B.say` with the following arguments: `'ev'` as the verb, `event.type` (a string with the name of the event being fired) as the `path`; as its third argument, we pass the result of invoking `B.evh` with `this` (the DOM element which received the event) as its only argument.
-This third argument will contain an object with all attribute names and values, except for those that are event handlers and start with *on* (i.e.: `onclick`, `oninput`).
+We initialize `output` with the code needed to invoke `B.say` with the following arguments: `'ev'` as the verb, `event.type` (a string with the name of the event being fired) as the `path`; as its third argument, we pass the result of invoking `B.evh` with `this` (the DOM element which received the event) as its only argument.
+This third argument will contain an object with all attribute names and values, *except* for those that are event handlers and start with *on* (i.e.: `onclick`, `oninput`).

 Invoking `B.say` will generate an id.
 We store this id in a variable `id` that is local to the event handler.